eiimage/eiimage/COMPILE.md

 ### RandomLib
 Download the RandomLib C++ library from the official website: http://randomlib.sourceforge.net/.
 Generates compilation environment with CMake and build the library.
 Default options works well.

 RandomLib 1.7, 1.8 and 1.9 are known to work.
-More recent versions should also work.
+More recent versions should also be ok.

 ### Qwt
 Download Qwt 6.0 or newer from the official website: http://sourceforge.net/projects/qwt/